amasiye/currencyBuddy/README.md

 ### About Currency Buddy

     Currency Buddy is the brain child of Andrew Masiye.
-Having grown tired frustrated with constantly having to open a browser every time he needed to convert between.
+Having grown tired and frustrated with constantly having to open a browser every time he needed to convert between currencies.

 ### Who Are We